bitcoin/bitcoin/README.md

 Dash is an experimental new digital currency that enables anonymous, instant payments to anyone, anywhere in the world.
 Dash uses peer-to-peer technology to operate with no central authority: managing transactions and issuing money are carried out collectively by the network.
-Dash Core is the name of open source software which enables the use of this currency.
+Dash Core is the name of the open source software which enables the use of this currency.

 For more information, as well as an immediately useable, binary version of